 Tennessee rejoined the Union in July 1867.
 Union forces occupied Nashville and Fort Negley until September.
 At that time, the army dismantled the majority of Nashville’s defenses.

 Following failed efforts to preserve Fort Negley as a national military park, St. Cloud Hill once again became a popular picnic area.
 The City of Nashville purchased the property in 1928.
 In 1936, 800 men working for the Works Progress Administration reconstructed Fort Negley at a cost of $84,000.
 The Fort reopened to the public in 1938.
 In the 1960s, Metro Parks removed the deteriorated stockade and closed the Fort to the public.

 WPA Reconstruction, Circa 1938

-Interest in Fort Negley grew during the 1990s; The Parks and Greenways Master Plan restoration and interpretation of the Fort a priority.
+Interest in Fort Negley grew during the 1990s.
+The Parks and Greenways Master Plan made restoration and interpretation of the Fort a priority.
 The City of Nashville appropriated funds for the project in 2002.
-The project remains the largest expenditure of city funds for the preservation of a Civil War site in the nation.
+The project remains the largest expenditure of city funds in the nation for the preservation of a Civil War site.
 Fort Negley, reopened to the public on the 140th anniversary of the Battle of Nashville in December 2004, offers interpretive panels and accessible walkways.

 Fort Negley, 2011

-Fort Negley Visitors Center, opened in December 2007, features two films, access to Civil War Soldier and Sailors System maintained by the National Park Service and interactive touch screens highlighting occupied Nashville and Fort Negley.
+Fort Negley Visitors Center, opened in December 2007, features two films, access to the Civil War Soldier and Sailors System maintained by the National Park Service, and interactive touch screens highlighting occupied Nashville and Fort Negley.